1 JOHN 1:1-4

 6 This is the one who came by water and blood--Jesus Christ.
 He did not come by water only, but by water and blood.
 And it is the Spirit who testifies, because the Spirit is the truth.

 8 the Spirit, the water and the blood; and the three are in agreement.

-Bible printers claim that the parts in the King James Version are not found in some Biblical manuscripts and therefore were left out of their versions or relegated to footnotes.
+Bible printers claim that the parts in the King James Version and the New King James Version are not found in some Biblical manuscripts and therefore were left out of their versions or relegated to footnotes.
 The 1611 King James Version was translated directly into English from authenticated and trusted Greek and Hebrew manuscripts by 47 scholars commissioned by King James I of England and was completed by 1611.

 The KJV is old enough that it cannot be copyrighted or changed.
 All other popular versions are copyrighted, meaning that they are owned by the publishing house that printed them and they can be modified as the publisher wishes.

 There are other verses or parts of verses in the KJV that are left out of other versions, but I won't go into these here.
 But because of that fact the KJV and the NKJV are the only translations that I trust to be accurate.

 The Law of Moses required that every fact be confirmed by two or three witnesses, and John says that the Father, Jesus Himself and the Spirit agree that He is the Messiah, and that the Spirit, water and blood agree on Earth to the same fact.

 And I am very suspicious of any Bible that removes verses which establish the very foundation of the Trinity!